City of Glendale, CA

 “No Parking” signs will be posted in different locations throughout the construction phases.
 Parking will be limited, so please allow yourself extra time before games and practices to navigate the parking lot, as some areas will be closed, and spaces will be limited.
 There will be overflow parking, with signs directing you to additional spaces and shuttle services will be available during the evenings on weekdays and operating hours on the weekends.
 Pedestrian crossings and ADA ramps will remain accessible at all times.

-Click here to view the letter that was sent to community members in the Fern Lane area, the athletic organizations, and individuals affiliated with the Sports Complex.
+Click here to view the letter that was sent to community members in the Fern Lane area, the athletic organizations, and individuals affiliated with the Sports Complex in 2025.

 Community Meeting